cry-inc/cuv/README.md

 ```

 ## Original Source
 The original C/C++ code comes from Rafael Baptista who published the idea in a long lost post.
 The code was originally described as "unit vector to 16-bit word conversion algorithm".

 In 2013 Rafael reposted the description and code again on his blog at
 [https://oroboro.com/compressed-unit-vectors/](https://web.archive.org/web/20201022211551/https://oroboro.com/compressed-unit-vectors/).

+## Benchmarks
+This repo includes some benchmarks implemented with Criterion.rs to be able to detect performance regressions during development.
+You can run the benchmarks using the command `cargo bench`.